By John Doe September 22, 2025

 Planning:

-The above UPDATE operation updated 500 records and modified 508 pages, involving approximately 500 heap table pages and a small number of other pages.
+The UPDATE operation above updated 500 records and did not modify columns involved in indexes.
+A total of 509 pages were modified, including approximately 500 heap pages and a small number of other pages.

 Clearly, the update operation here did not modify any index pages.
 Moreover, the execution performance is relatively more efficient.